Logjam continues in Parliament over Manipur violence, Opposition presses for Modi’s statement

 Earlier on Tuesday, Modi also chaired a parliamentary meeting of the BJP.
 Though, it is not clear if Modi will speak in Parliament about the tensions in Manipur.

-As outrage grew over the sexual assault, Modi broke his silence on Manipur on July 20, nearly 80 days after the clashes were first broke out in the northeastern state.
+As outrage grew over the sexual assault, Modi broke his silence on Manipur on July 20, nearly 80 days after the clashes first broke out in the northeastern state.
 However, he only addressed reporters outside Parliament and took no questions.

 Also read: